 Part of this show was “WIA < > WIA”, short for “Water in Austria < > Water in Africa“, an artwork which was made by an African artist, called “Melissa Fatoumata Touré”.

-The installation consisted of a public toilet in the exhibition space, that appeared to be hooked up via Internet to an African village’s well.
-Data of the amount of water that is pumped at this particular well was supposed to be sent to the exhibition space, where it would feed the water flush of the toilet with the same amount of water, rising awareness of the different values of water in different areas of the world.
+The installation consisted of a public toilet in the exhibition space, which was hooked up via the Internet to an African village’s well.
+Data of the amount of water that was pumped at this particular well was sent to the exhibition space in realtime.
+The flush of the toilet in the exhibition space was provided with exactly the same amount of water, as there was pumped at the well in Africa.

-In a public call in 2008, Ars Electronica invited artists around the world to submit proposals for a virtual journey around the world, a medial reinterpretation of the trip protagonist Phileas Fogg took in Jules Verne’s novel Around the World in 80 Days”.
+In a public call in 2008, Ars Electronica invited artists around the world to submit proposals for a virtual journey around the world, a medial reinterpretation of the trip protagonist Phileas Fogg took in Jules Verne’s novel “Around the World in 80 Days”.

-important issues that would affect the population of the whole world, like terror, genetic engineering and climate change.
-Even if I perceived this call for proposals as quite limiting in the means of artistic freedom, I was happy to recognize that “creative hacking [was] encouraged” by the Ars Electronica, as they wrote in their open call.
+With their call for proposals, Ars Electronica published detailed directions for the desired competition entries.
+Besides very particular technical descriptions, the organizers announced a variety of key-subjects as well as virtual destinations which they wanted to cover with the submitted works.
+The organizers focused on important issues that would affect the population of the whole world, like terror, genetic engineering and climate change.
+Even if I perceived this call for proposals as quite limiting in the means of artistic freedom, I was happy to recognize that “creative hacking [was] encouraged” by Ars Electronica, as they wrote in their open call.

 For the exhibition, I custom-tailored both, the “WIA < > WIA” installation as well as the fictional artist “Melissa Fatoumata Touré”, to the wishes expressed by the project organizers in their call for submissions.